PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part2.md

 ![Input]({{page.input}})

-Well, it's all squished up in the top right corner, and the "Name:" prompt seems to be a little higher than the `TextField`.
+Well, it's all squished up in the top left corner, and the "Name:" prompt seems to be a little higher than the `TextField`.
 So let's fix that.

 This is done by configuring the layout of the containing HBox.
 The code ends up looking like this: